 Here are some examples of hidden ingredients to watch out for when buying baby wipes.

-Formaldehyde, one of the hidden ingredients
+Formaldehyde, one of the hidden ingredients in baby wipes

 The U.S. Occupational Safety and Health Administration (OSHA) has recognized formaldehyde as a carcinogen.
 The International Agency for Research on Cancer has defined formaldehyde as “carcinogenic to humans.”